bjodah/symodesys/README.md

 * "Small" codebase to aid future maintainence
 * Write programs that do one thing and do it well (Unix) - let's avoid feature creep
-* Code reuse - Leverage other peoples code as much as possible (external dependencies is _not_ a problem thanks to PyPI) and provide means good class hierarchy for 3rd party extensions.
+* Code reuse - Leverage other peoples code as much as possible (external dependencies is _not_ a problem thanks to PyPI)
+* Provide a "value-added" API which enables 3rd party extensions to efficiently, subclass from symodesys.
-* KISS (Keep it simple stupid) - Minimum amount of magic code in the project (might need to rewrite as own SymPy capabilityes progress)
+* Minimum amount of magic code in the project (might need to rewrite as own SymPy capabilityes progress)
 * Try to be in line with best practices (code reviews are welcome).

 ## Author